-The Julian Alps are located in northwestern Slovenia.
-Triglav, impressive at 2,864 m, is located in the Triglav National Park of the same name.
+The Julian Alps hiking trail is located in northwestern Slovenia.
+The Triglav, impressive at 2,864 m, is located in the Triglav National Park of the same name.
 This demanding high mountain landscape was our goal for summer 2020.
 For this reason, we have divided the 53 km long hiking route into 7 stages.
 Mainly the tour was mostly in and on the border of the Triglav massif.
 It’s a round trip.
 With the result that the start and end point of our hike was Aljazev Dom.
 The hut is only approx. 15 km away from Mojstrana.

 The Julian Alps are the highest mountain range in Slovenia.
 Numerous branched hiking trails lead through glacial valleys, between steep walls or over forest-covered plateaus up to the high peaks.
 The mountain huts offer a relaxed atmosphere with many local specialties.

 Ascent: 5665 m

 Stages: 7 days

 1 Aljazev Dom to Triglavski Dom, 5 km

 2 Triglavski Dom (Triglav) to Vodnikov Dom, 6,5 km